xavierfoucrier/instacam/DOCUMENTATION.md

 Type: `Function`
 Return: `ImageData`

 The snap method allows you to **capture image data from a portion of the viewport**.
-All the parameters are of type `Numeric`.
+All the parameters are of type `Number`.
 By default, `left` and `top` are equals to 0, and `width` and `height` are equals to the width and height of the viewport defined in the plugin's options.
 If you call this function without parameters, you will get the image data of the entire viewport. **Take a look at the snap demo** to see an example of how it works.

 #### save ( format , quality )
 Type: `Function`